The Accüsed: Early years (1981–1992)

 The Accüsed was formed in 1981 on Whidbey Island, by bassist Chibon "Chewy" Batterman, drummer Dana Collins, and guitarist Tommy Niemeyer.
 John Dahlin was the vocalist from 1982 to 1984.
 The original members formed as Gain Green, then chose the name The Accüsed, and then Political Nightmare, before returning to The Accüsed.
 The band's first two demo cassettes and their album, Please Pardon Our Noise, It Is the Sound of Freedom, released in 1983 drew heavily from hardcore punk.
 In 1984, the Fartz vocalist Blaine Cook replaced Dahlin.

 In 1984, the band began adopting metal into their sound and dubbed their style "splatter rock", in 'homage' to their favorite genre of horror films.
 According to a review, "Their hybrid musical formula was distinguishable by Cook's unusual choking-sound vocals, Niemeyer's muted, choppy, buzz-saw guitars, dark metallic riffs, and Dana Collins rapid-fire, double-kick drumming."
 The band also created the zombie mascot, Martha Splatterhead (envisioned by Blaine Cook, visually-created by Tommy Niemeyer) "), whose likeness adorns most of their albums and many of their promotional items.
 A recurring theme in the band's lyrics involve Martha Splatterhead coming back from the dead to eviscerate and slaughter rapists and child molesters.

+In 1983, The Accused teamed-up with fellow Seattle hardcore group REJECTORS, and Malcolm Conover's Fatal Erection Records for the band's debut vinyl title 'PLEASE PARDON OUR NOISE...It Is A Sound of Freedom'; a split-12-inch LP featuring 1 side for REJECTORS, 1 side for The Accused.

-They released their first full EP, Martha Splatterhead, in 1985 on their own Condar label.
+After a line-up change in late 1984, the band released a 5-song 12 inch EP, Martha Splatterhead, in 1985 on their own Condar label.
 Their first full-length LP was The Return of Martha Splatterhead, released on Subcore Records, and later re-released on Earache Records (the first mosh album), in 1986.